MacBook Pro: 14-inch and 16-inch (2021–present)

-In January 2023, the 14-inch and 16-inch models were updated.
+In January 2023, the 14- and 16-inch models were updated.
 The new models come with the Apple M2 Pro and M2 Max, can be configured with up to 96 GB of RAM (up from 64 GB), support HDMI 2.1 that can drive an 8K external display (the 2021 models supported HDMI 2.0), and support faster Wi-Fi 6E.
-Apple advertises the new 16-inch model with "up to 22 hours" of battery life, which it says is the "longest battery life ever" in a Mac.
+Apple advertises the new 16-inch model with "up to 22 hours" of battery life, stating it is the "longest battery life ever" in a Mac.

-In October 2023, the 14-inch and 16-inch MacBook Pros were updated with the Apple M3 family of chips.
+In October 2023, the 14- and 16-inch MacBook Pros were updated with the Apple M3 family of chips.
 Compared to the previous-generation models with M2 Pro and M2 Max, the M3 Pro and M3 Max models offer improved performance, new hardware capabilities and more memory, with Space Black replacing Space Gray as a color option.
 Apple also added an entry-level configuration for the 14-inch MacBook Pro, positioned as a replacement for the discontinued 13-inch MacBook Pro with Touch Bar.
-Like the older 13-inch model, and unlike the other 14-inch and 16-inch configurations, this configuration features Apple's entry-level M-series chip (M3), two Thunderbolt ports, a single internal fan, support for only one external display, and Silver and Space Gray as color options.
+Like the older 13-inch model, and unlike the other 14- and 16-inch configurations, this configuration features Apple's entry-level M-series chip (M3), two Thunderbolt ports, a single internal fan, support for only one external display, and Silver and Space Gray as color options.

-In October 2024, Apple announced updated 14-inch and 16-inch MacBook Pros with the Apple M4 family of chips.
-Apple also updated the lineup to include more RAM, in which the 14" and 16" models, respectively, come with 16 GB and 24 GB RAM as standard—where the 14-inch model previously started at 8 GB with the M3 chip.
-When fitted with the higher spec Apple M4 Max, both the 14" and 16" 2024 MacBook Pros can boast up to 128 GB of unified memory.
+In October 2024, Apple announced updated 14- and 16-inch MacBook Pros with the Apple M4 family of chips.
+Apple also updated the lineup to include more RAM, in which the 14- and 16-inch models, respectively, come with 16 GB and 24 GB RAM as standard—where the 14-inch model previously started at 8 GB with the M3 chip.
+When fitted with the higher-spec Apple M4 Max, both the 14- and 16-inch 2024 MacBook Pros can boast up to 128 GB of unified memory.

-In October 2025, Apple announced the updated 14-inch MacBook Pros with the Apple M5 chip.
+In October 2025, Apple announced the updated 14-inch MacBook Pros to feature the Apple M5 chip.

+In March 2026, Apple announced the updated 14-inch and 16-inch models with the M5 Pro and M5 Max chips, increased memory and storage, and the Apple N1 networking chip with Wi-Fi 7 and Bluetooth 6.

 Supported operating systems

 macOS

-macOS Tahoe is the current release of macOS, being compatible with some 2019 or later MacBook Pros.
+As of June 2026, macOS Tahoe is the current release of macOS, being compatible with some 2019 or later MacBook Pros.
 Most unsupported MacBook Pro computers can run macOS Sequoia via the use of a compatible utility.